How To Maximise Your Redundancy Entitlements

 A redundancy can be forced or voluntary.

-You are entitled to a redundancy payout (or severance pay) if you have been continuously employed for more than one year.
+You are entitled to a redundancy payout (or severance pay) if you have been continuously employed for over a year.

 How much you receive depends on your length of continuous service.